gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This was upgraded to fix a security vulnerability.

+This was contributed by [Jeffrey Crowell](https://github.com/crowell).

 ### Apache Ant upgrade to 1.9.6

 Gradle now bundles [Apache Ant 1.9.6](https://archive.apache.org/dist/ant/RELEASE-NOTES-1.9.6.html) instead of Apache Ant 1.9.3.

+This was contributed by [Alpha Hinex](https://github.com/alphahinex).

 ## External contributions